tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 It paused, paid me a long look.
 “Write.”

-“O-okay.
-Write what?
+“What?
 A threat report?
 A Conscript catalogue?
 Help me out here.”

 The Jack’s voice dropped like a stone into a still lake.
 “Your ending.”

-My heart jackhammered.
+My heart hammered.

 Could Overseers tell jokes?

-“You have one hour,” the Jack rumbled, deathly serious.
+“You have one hour,” it said, tone ironclad.
 “Should you fail to write an ending, one will be provided for you.
-I'm told it will not be to your… preference.”

-“You have one hour,” it said, tone ironclad.
-“Should you fail to write an ending… one will be provided for you.
 I’m told it will not be to your… preference.”

-And then it left.

 The door slammed shut like a gavel.

-Lock engaged.
-Final.
-Cold.

 And just like that—I was alone.